Patsy Ferran stars in Tennessee Williams’ A Streetcar Named Desire at the West End’s Phoenix Theatre, following a sold-out run at the Almeida.

-Patsy’s theatre credits include Three Sisters; Summer and Smoke (Almeida and West End, Olivier Award for Best Actress, Critics’ Circle Award for Best Actress); Camp Siegfried (The Old Vic); A Christmas Carol (Bridge Theatre); 15 Heroines: The Labyrinth (Jermyn Street Theatre); Who’s Afraid of Virginia Woolf?
+Patsy’s other theatre credits include Three Sisters; Summer and Smoke (Almeida and West End, Olivier Award for Best Actress, Critics’ Circle Award for Best Actress); Camp Siegfried (The Old Vic); A Christmas Carol (Bridge Theatre); 15 Heroines: The Labyrinth (Jermyn Street Theatre); Who’s Afraid of Virginia Woolf?
 (Broadway); My Mum’s A Twat (Royal Court); Speech and Debate (Trafalgar Studios); As You Like It; Treasure Island (National Theatre); The Merchant Of Venice (RSC); The Angry Brigade (Paines Plough); and Blithe Spirit (also West End).

 Her film credits include Living; White Bird; Mothering Sunday; Tom and Jerry; How to Build a Girl; Darkest Hour; God’s Own Country; Tulip Fever; and The National Phobia Association’s Day Out.